 Explore the Ecosystems at Cabezas de San Juan Nature Reserve

-Cabezas de San Juan Nature Reserve is another one of the best things to do in Puerto Rico with kids.
+Cabezas de San Juan Nature Reserve is another of the best things to do in Puerto Rico with kids.
 Equal parts bioluminescent lagoon, dry forests, and sandy beaches, this diverse destination near Fajardo showcases a variety of ecosystems for families to explore.
-You can only enter the park on a tour, and there’s one English-speaking option offered every day.
+You can only enter the park on tour, and there’s one English-speaking option offered every day.
 Therefore, you should plan in advance if you want to visit and take a tour.
-During this two-and-a-half-hour excursion, you’ll ride a tram most of the way with opportunities to get out and walk.
+During this two-and-a-half-hour excursion, you’ll ride a tram most of the way, with opportunities to get out and walk.
 Stroll through a mangrove area around a lake, a beautiful rocky beach, then a historic lighthouse.
 Don’t forget to savor the views from the top!
-Though currently closed due to recent hurricane damage, the nature reserve also offers a variety of other tours, such as kayaking.

 Other Adventurous Activities in Puerto Rico with Kids